HDO vs MDO Plywood: A Complete Comparison for Builders and Contractors

 What Is MDO Plywood?

-The APA (Engineered Wood Association) publishes the standard specification for overlaid plywood, and MDO plyform is graded accordingly.
-Key characteristics:
+The APA (Engineered Wood Association) publishes the standard specification for the kraft-overlay version, and the panels are graded accordingly.
+Key characteristics across both constructions:

-MDO is widely stocked at specialty lumber yards and available at large home improvement retailers in most US markets.
-It's the go-to choice for contractors who need better surface quality than standard BB/OES plyform but don't require the full performance of HDO.
+Kraft-overlay MDO is widely stocked at specialty lumber yards and available at large home improvement retailers in most US markets — the go-to choice for paint-grade applications.
+Matte phenolic surface film MDO is supplied container-direct from Vietnamese manufacturers for forming buyers who need a matte concrete face.

 What Is HDO Plywood?